-For more than a century, Notre Dame has educated leaders who make a difference in their professional fields, their families, their communities and the world.
+For 125 years, Notre Dame has educated leaders who make a difference in their professional fields, their families, their communities and the world.

 Founded by the School Sisters of Notre Dame, Notre Dame of Maryland University has anticipated and met contemporary needs with visionary educational programs since 1895.
 Rooted in the Catholic traditions of the liberal arts and service to others, a Notre Dame education challenges students to strive for excellence, build inclusive communities and promote social responsibility.

 - Founded in 1895

 - Over 2,400 women and men enrolled in degree and certificate programs

 - Located on 58 wooded acres on Baltimore’s North Charles Street corridor with easy access to the city’s cultural, social and recreational resources

 Notre Dame of Maryland University offers distinctive undergraduate and graduate degree programs through three colleges and NDMU Online: